-4. Feasibility Study of a Kresling Kirigami Robotic Extension Design

-The design choice is motivated by several factors.
-First, the robotic extension for the HAUCS will need the flexibility of support with varying extension lengths.
-Secondly, the folding and unfolding should be confined to the same horizontal footprint to avoid interference with other sensors to be integrated into the drone, such as cameras and other environmental sensors.
+4. Feasibility Study of a Kresling Kirigami Robotic Extension Design the folding and unfolding should be confined to the same horizontal footprint to avoid interference with other sensors to be integrated into the drone, such as cameras and other environmental sensors.
 Thirdly, the actuation needs to be supported via the drone flight controller.
 For this reason, we investigated a Kresling buckling pattern-based design.